Refinancing Venezuela’s Debt: Local Legal and Policy Issues

 There is much speculation as to whether Venezuelan public entities can be subject to the Code of Commerce’s insolvency regimes.
 PdVSA and its subsidiaries in Venezuela are organised as public limited companies (sociedades anónimas) under the Code of Commerce and logic would dictate that the Code’s bankruptcy provisions should apply to them.

 However, PdVSA’s oil and gas transportation and distribution infrastructure is protected from local attachments.
 Specifically, any provisional remedy, or remedy in aid of the execution of judgments rendered against PdVSA’s oil and gas distribution infrastructure located in Venezuela, must be automatically stayed for 45 days while the Ministry of Energy and Petroleum deploys a plan that will ensure the uninterrupted supply of oil, derivatives and gas to the market.
 This protection from attachments and provisional remedies has been regarded by scholars as a type of immunity that would complicate the application of the bankruptcy regime of the Code of Commerce to PdVSA, as a significant portion of the national oil company’s most valuable operational assets may fall outside the reach of compulsory liquidation proceedings.

 Some might say that PdVSA’s insolvency would require the procedural rules currently in effect in Venezuela to be adapted to take account of the underlying public policy issues involved to avoid affecting the provision of a public service of general interest.
 Other legal commentators have taken a different view.
 Neither position has been tested in the Venezuelan courts in relation to the oil and gas industry.
 If the bankruptcy regime of the Code of Commerce were to be considered not to be applicable to PdVSA by the competent court, which in our view would be the Venezuelan Supreme Court, there would be no other specific set of rules that would regulate PdVSA’s insolvency or its liquidation.

 To complicate matters, Venezuela owns all hydrocarbons while they are underground at the reservoir.
-Title to hydrocarbons passes to the holder of a concession or licence (i.e., PdVSA, PdVSA Petróleo, SA, Corporación Venezolana del Petróleo, SA or joint venture) at the wellhead, pursuant to the terms of the relevant licence.
-It could be said that the Republic (owner of the reserves) and a royalty creditor to PdVSA, would be acting as judge (through the bankruptcy court) as well as a creditor of PdVSA under an insolvency proceeding.
+Title to hydrocarbons passes to the holder of a concession or licence (i.e., PdVSA, PdVSA Petróleo, SA (a subsidiary), Corporación Venezolana del Petróleo, SA or joint venture) at the wellhead, pursuant to the terms of the relevant licence.
+It could be said that the Republic (owner of the reserves and a royalty creditor to PdVSA) would be acting as judge (through the bankruptcy court) as well as a creditor of PdVSA under an insolvency proceeding.

 A new PdVSA?